 Types of drugs

-Drugs can be grouped together in different ways — by the way they affect the body or by how or where they are used.
+Drugs can be grouped together in different ways – by the way they affect the body, how they are used or where they are used.
 Find out which drugs we are focused on reducing in Australia.

 Drugs can be categorised by the way in which they affect our bodies: